Lund-Observatory-Teaching/lundpython/1-intro/exit-questions.md

 ### Mark the correct statements.

-- [ ] We can convert between Python data types.
+- [ ] Arithmetic expressions can include ints and floats together.
 - [ ] All strings must be declared with single quotation marks ( ' ).
 - [ ] PEP-8 is the Python definition.
 Adherence is required for the code to work.
 - [ ] The first element of a sequence is 0.